Amsterdam is a fun city, the place has so much more to offer!

 If you intend to backpack or doing the party miles, then hostels are your choice.

-We chose to stay in an Airbnb outside the main city.
+We chose to stay in a rental outside the main city.
 In fact, we stayed in Zaandam.

 Zaandam is more relaxed and hardly a 20-minute train ride to and from the Amsterdam Centraal station.